 Green Common, various locations throughout Hong Kong, www.greencommon.com

 This is a go-to for vegans and vegetarians in Hong Kong.
-Some of our favourite treats include Happy Cow’s non-dairy ice-cream, Coconut Grove’s coconut milk yogurt and the wide selection of healthy, raw snacks.
+Some of our favourite treats include Happy Cow’s non-dairy ice-cream and a wide selection of healthy, raw snacks.

 Just Green, various locations throughout Hong Kong, www.justgreen.com.hk

-SpiceBox Organics, a USDA certified organic store, is an easy place to find health food, environmentally friendly household products and natural body care products.
-The socially conscious company ensures that products available are sourced from sustainable organisations, and you can even find traditional medicine and Ayuverda products here.
+SpiceBox Organics, a USDA certified organic store, is an easy place to find health food, environmentally-friendly household products and natural body care products.
+The socially conscious company ensures that products available are sourced from sustainable organisations, and you can even find traditional medicine and Ayuverda products.

 SpiceBox Organics, various locations throughout Hong Kong, www.spiceboxorganics.com